 In previous technical articles, we wrote about hole preparation, e.g. drilling and tapping, for normal and limited material thicknesses, we even dedicated an issue to explain class of fit.
-In this article we'll focus on gaging the holes.
+In this article we'll concentrated on gaging the holes and this procedure.

 One of our competitors likes to claim that using their inserts is as easy as 1, 2, and 3: